Psyiantist/LaceDL/README.md

 - **.NET Framework:** Lace requires the .NET Framework.
 If it's not already installed on your machine, you can download it from [Microsoft's official site](https://dotnet.microsoft.com/download/dotnet-framework).

-- **Visual Studio 2022:** Lace is developed using Visual Studio 2022.
-Make sure you have this IDE installed on your system to explore, modify, or build upon the application.

 ## Getting Started

 1. Clone or download the **"Lace Setup.exe"** to your local machine.

-2. Open the project in Visual Studio 2022.

-3. Ensure that you have a working internet connection.
+2. Ensure that you have a working internet connection.

-4. Build and run the application.
+3. Run the application.

-5. Explore the customizable UI, engage with language models, and enjoy the conversation history feature.
+4. Explore the customizable UI, engage with language models, and enjoy the conversation history feature.

 ## Contribution